yutveg/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

 React is a library built with Javascript that is meant to make UI design more convenient.
 It creates a reactive way to interface with the user, with its state-based component behavior.
-This lets components re-render according to the devs needs to accomplish a variety of different effects.
+This lets components re-render according to the devs needs to accomplish a variety of different effects in response to user inputs.

 - [ ] What does it mean to _think_ in react?